 Are Autism and Mental Retardation the Same?

-In short, no. ASD can coexist with other disorders, including mental retardation, but being diag-nosed with one does not guarantee a simultaneous diagnosis of the other.
+In short, no. ASD can coexist with other disorders, including mental retardation, but being diagnosed with one does not mean a simultaneous diagnosis of the other.
 In general, children with ASD do not have diminished cognitive functioning and can score average to above-average on intellectual capacity tests.
-The gray area of confusion comes about because children with autism struggle with communication and learning behaviors.
+However, children with autism do struggle with communication and learning behaviors.
 They may have limited verbal skills,may not respond to verbal prompts, or they may show a general disinterest in the world around them, all of which coincide with the indications of mental retardation.Mental retardation is not an offshoot or result of autism.
 Rather, autism presents more often in people with mental retardation (around 70% of children with mental retardation also have autism).
 While children with mental retardation often exhibit “autistic behaviors,” they may not manifest all of the symptoms and often have others that are unique to mental retardation.

 Criteria for Diagnosis of Mental Retardation